oracle/coherence-operator/docs/quickstart.md

 4. Click `coherence` in the search result list.
 5. In the Oracle Coherence page, select the language from the drop-down list and click Continue.
 6. Click **Accept** in the Oracle Standard Terms and Conditions page.

+This action is required to pull the image correctly for the first time.
+After this, the image will be pulled automatically using the Kubernetes secret.

 ### Set Up Secrets to Access the Oracle Container Registry